If yours is a small software company then marketing niche software may be a very good way to grow your business.

-If you're in or considering a software business then marketing niche software may be an option.
-Consider these tips for focusing your software on a clearly defined niche that can deliver a unique selling proposition to drive business growth.
+Consider these tips for focusing your software on a clearly defined niche.
+Then you will be able to deliver a unique selling proposition to your customers and drive business growth.

 Let's start with what you shouldn't do: don't go after a large market segment (eg, yet another general project management or contact management software) assuming that even if you get a tiny piece of the pie it's still going to be big enough.